nager/Nager.Date/README.md

 #Nager.Date

 Public holiday calculation for every year, based on easter sunday, country and county support.
-If your country is not supported, fork me, implement it and send me the pull request.
+Supports more than 40 countries if your country is not supported, fork me, implement it and send me the pull request.

 ###Demo Website
 http://publicholiday.azurewebsites.net